StrungSafe/chatr.twitch/README.md

 * Allow chat merging from discord too
     * Configurable channel used for chat merging
     * Configurable highlighting of chat merging

+# Notes

+* Can use https://twitchapps.com/tmi/ to create an oauth token